Why C# Should Be Part of Your Tooling Arsenal

 The sixth edition of Essential C# 7.0 was recently released.
 Click to purchase.
 Among other things that won’t be found in previous editions, this updated version goes in-depth on the changes in C# 7.0 Tuples.

 “Tuples change the way you program,” Mark said.
 “Sure, you can use them to return multiple values from a function, but more than that, they replace most instances where you would previously have used anonymous types – so it affects the way you use LINQ.
 Furthermore, tuples are strongly typed in such a way that they enable IntelliSense on the item names.
 This replaces almost all instances where .NET Framework 4.0’s System.Tuple might have been used in the past.”

 Want to Learn More About .NET?

 If you’re looking for a new language to pick up, or perhaps start a career in development, C# is a powerful tool to create well-crafted code.
-Click here to learn more about the .NET framework.
+To learn more about the .NET framework visit the .NET website .

 “The power of C# is not just in the language, although I think that’s significant, it’s also in the .NET framework that comes with it,” Mark said.
 Furthermore, “Now that .NET is open source, we can see its development accelerate.”